Nuisance abatement: Los Angeles, California

 Los Angeles' nuisance abatement program is Citywide Nuisance Abatement Program (CNAP).
 CNAP spearheads a number of specialized programs, including Taking Out Urban Gang Headquarters (TOUGH), Violence and Crime Activated Tenant Eviction (VACATE), Problem Properties Resolution Team (PPRT), and The Abandoned Building Task Force (ABTF).

 Dallas, Texas

 Dallas' nuisance abatement programs include code enforcement, led by municipal services and a criminal enforcement portion, led by The Dallas Police Department.
 The Dallas Police focus on rehabilitating high crime properties through recommendations to implement reasonable security measures.
-If property ownership refuses, or is unwilling to implement reasonable measures, civil action may be taken against the property.
+If property ownership refuses to implement reasonable measures, civil action may be taken against the property.

 Media coverage

-The concept of Nuisance abatement received national recognition following the 2017 Pulitzer Prize for Public Service ceremony, in which both recipients—ProPublica and the New York Daily News—were awarded "for uncovering, primarily through the work of reporter Sarah Ryley, widespread abuse of eviction rules by the police to oust hundreds of people, most of them poor minorities."
+The concept of nuisance abatement received national recognition following the 2017 Pulitzer Prize for Public Service ceremony, in which both recipients—ProPublica and the New York Daily News—were awarded "for uncovering, primarily through the work of reporter Sarah Ryley, widespread abuse of eviction rules by the police to oust hundreds of people, most of them poor minorities."